mozilla-iam/mozilla.oidc.accessproxy/README.md

 no exception.
 While doing so it can either pass ("whitelist") or require authentication, from an OIDC (OpenID Connect) provider.

-This proxy use the OpenResty version of Nginx, that has Lua support, and uses the [`lua-resty-openidc`](https://github.com/zmartzone/lua-resty-openidc) library for authentication, as well as [`credstash`](https://github.com/fugue/credstash) to fetch credentials as needed.
+This proxy uses the OpenResty version of Nginx, that has Lua support, and uses the [`lua-resty-openidc`](https://github.com/zmartzone/lua-resty-openidc) library for authentication, as well as [`credstash`](https://github.com/fugue/credstash) to fetch credentials as needed.

 ## Setup
-- Edit etc/conf.d/server.lua to your liking (in particular `app_name` and maybe `opts`)
+- Edit `etc/conf.d/server.lua` to your liking (in particular `app_name` and maybe `opts`)
 - Ensure you have the same secrets configured in credstash on your AWS instance, if you plan to use that

-For testing, or if not using credstash you can also pass secret through environment variables:
+For testing, or if credstash isn't being used, you can also pass secrets through environment variables:

 - `discovery_url`: This is the well-known URL for your OIDC provider, such as `https://auth.mozilla.auth0.com/.well-known/openid-configuration`